 8x4min moderate pace w/ 1min rest b/t reps.

 Details: Perform this workout on a flat, out & back course.
 Mark your 1st interval distance.
 After rest, start watch & run back to starting point.
 Only look at your watch until after crossing the original starting point.
 The goal is to match your first interval distance for intervals 2-8 in the same 4min.

 The weekly long run workout begins with a morning run of 3 miles at an easy pace plus an afternoon run of 2 miles at a moderate pace for a total of 5 miles.
-Week 11 has the longest run totaling 11 miles.
+Week 11 is the longest training week totaling 18 miles plus including the longest run workout at 11 miles.